davidlamt/davidltran.com/src/posts/migrating-to-gatsby-and-netlify/index.md

 It would be remiss of me not to mention Scott Tolinski's awesome [Pro Gatsby course](https://www.leveluptutorials.com/tutorials/pro-gatsby).
 This course taught me nearly everything I needed to build the site you see.

 Scott's course also introduced me to [styled components](https://www.styled-components.com/).
-I have some many good things to say about this method of writing CSS (maybe I haven't used it long enough to see the downsides).
+I have many good things to say about this method of writing CSS (maybe I haven't used it long enough to see the downsides).
 But, I will withhold my thoughts for future posts!

 From what I can tell, the development process of Gatsby sites is as smooth as Hugo's process.

 I have to give a standing ovation to the GraphiQL editor integration with Gatsby.
 This editor made testing GraphQL queries very easy and significantly reduced my development time.

-Again, I had to transfer my content Gatsby.
-However, this process was not so painful since my content were already written in Markdown.
+Again, I had to transfer my content to Gatsby.
+However, this process was not so painful since the content were already written in Markdown.
 I just had to update the meta data (written in YAML) and fix some linking issues within the content.

 Out of all three iterations of my site, I have to say that this iteration was the most hands-on.
 I used prebuilt themes for the other versions while not having a deep understanding of how the cogs turned.